Kristen6765/p4_tutorials/exercises/multiple_flow_monitor/readME.md

 cp patches/mininet-patch-for-2023-jun.patch /home/vagrant/patches/mininet-patch-for-2023-jun.patch
 ```

 4. If you use Ubuntu 22.04, run the following cmd.
 If don't need to replace the root-release-bootstrap.sh if you are using Ubuntu20.04.
 For other version, you can check and change the configuration yourself.

-replace the root-release-bootstrap.sh with the [root-release-bootstrap.sh](https://drive.google.com/drive/folders/19-deKM2I77z3q52bY6irn13Q1CbACP4s)
+Replace the root-release-bootstrap.sh with the [root-release-bootstrap.sh](https://drive.google.com/drive/folders/19-deKM2I77z3q52bY6irn13Q1CbACP4s)

 5. Change the user to vagrant and replace user-common-bootstrap.sh with [user-common-bootstrap.sh](https://drive.google.com/drive/folders/19-deKM2I77z3q52bY6irn13Q1CbACP4s)
 ```
 usermod -aG sudo vagrant